 No information was found.

 The 1949 Compulsory Education Law grants the Minister of Education authority to exempt children and parents from compulsory schooling for special reasons.
-Parents must submit a request for exemption to homeschool their child.
+Parents must submit a request for an exemption to homeschool their child.
 The process also includes a home visit to ensure the suitability of the learning environment.
 The District Director General is responsible for approving or denying home education.

 Market contracted (Voucher schools)